hellums/lacey-bacon/README.md

 - [Issues](https://github.com/hellums/lacey-bacon/issues) for incident management
 - [Wiki](https://github.com/hellums/lacey-bacon/wiki/Data-Analytics-Course-Project) for related project links and information

-# To see a version of the CLI program that uses classes and methods:
+# To see a version of the CLI program that uses OOP, classes, and methods:
   - >python romcomClass.py

 ## FLASK WEB WALKTHROUGH VIDEO